HarmonizedMRI/B0shimming/README.md

 S: [nShim nShim]               applied shim currents (pairwise differences) used to obtain F A = inv(H'*H)*H'*F*inv(S);     [nShim+1 nShim+1]  (see julia/getcalmatrix.jl).
 Include cf offset term.
 ```

+See `julia/shim.jl` for a complete example, and additional information for how to construct F.